AnastasiaRV/PythonAPI_Challenge/README.md

-# PythonAPI_Challenge - What's the Weather Like?
+# Python API Challenge - What's the Weather Like?

 ## Background